Denver Human Services (DHS)

 Locations

 Visit our locations and contact page for a list of all Denver Human Services locations, as well as the services offered.
-This includes Neighborhood-based locations that are conveniently located at the St. Francis Center (Downtown Denver), Rocky Mountain Human Services (Southeast Denver), and Westwood Community Center (West Denver).
+This includes our neighborhood-based location at the St. Francis Center (Downtown Denver).

 • Richard T. Castro Human Services Center (1200 N. Federal Blvd., Second Floor Entrance, Denver, CO 80204)